Medically reviewed by Drugs.com. Last updated on May 25, 2020.

 Usual Adult Dose for Gastrointestinal Surgery

-Initial dose: 12 mg orally once, administered 30 minutes to 5 hours prior to surgery
+Initial dose: 12 mg orally ONCE, administered 30 minutes to 5 hours prior to surgery

-Maximum dose: Not to exceed 15 doses
+Maximum dose: Up to 15 doses

 Renal Dose Adjustments